scholtalbers/cargo-port/README.md

 Please make pull requests (PRs) adding new lines to the `urls.tsv` file with your package, the expected sha256sum, and optionally a comment.
-If you don't need to make sweeping changes to `urls.tsv` honestly your best choice for editing it is probably going to be a spreadsheet tool like libreoffice.
-If you do need to edit it in vim, I've found `:set ts=120` to be helpful in aligning columns.
+If you don't need to make sweeping changes to `urls.tsv` the quickest choice for editing it is the github online editor.
+Just ensure you change the **indent mode** to tabs.
+Alternatively, using a spreadsheet tool like libreoffice will work best locally and for vizualising column alignments.
+If you do need to edit it in vim, `:set ts=120` will be helpful in aligning columns.

 ## Tools Included